brues-code/LichLoader/README.md

 ## Compatibility with awesome_wotlk

 [awesome_wotlk](https://github.com/FrostAtom/awesome_wotlk) is a popular set of engine extensions and Lua API additions for 3.3.5a, distributed as a single DLL.
-LichLoader is fully compatible with it — drop `awesome_wotlk.dll` next to `WoW.exe` and reference it in `lichloader.txt`:
+LichLoader is fully compatible with it — drop `AwesomeWotlkLib.dll` next to `WoW.exe` and reference it in `lichloader.txt`:

 ```
-awesome_wotlk.dll
+AwesomeWotlkLib.dll
 ```

 That's all.
 It installs its hooks from `DllMain` while the main thread is still suspended (no `Load()` needed), so they're in place before the engine starts — exactly as if it were loaded by any other launcher.